Digital-Preservation-Finland/siptools-workshop-2019/exercises/exercise-1-textfiles.rst

 |
 | The descriptive metadata from the file ``metadata_dc.xml`` is just below the mets header, in the descriptive metadata section (``dmdSec``).
 |
-| Look at one of the technical metadata blocks described as ``premis:object`` metadata`.
+| Look at one of the technical metadata blocks described as ``premis:object`` metadata.
 What does the technical metadata tell us about the file format of the file in question?
 |
 | The METS structural map (``structMap``) is at the end of the document, look at the described structure and see how the directory structure and names are translated to the structural map.
 |